 You must have a signed agreement in place before you start work.
 Read the HS2 Woodland Fund: terms and conditions on the Application form page

 The table below shows the application deadlines for 2023/24.

 |Application deadline||All agreements issued by||Available planting seasons if your application is assessed following this deadline|

 |Friday 29 September 2023||Late February 2024||Winter 2024-25|

 |Friday 15 December 2023||Late May 2024||Winter 2024-25|

 The HS2WF Review Panel will meet to review PAWS restoration applications and provisionally allocate funding around 3 weeks following each application deadline.
 We aim to let you know whether a Woodland Officer will be assigned to your proposal within one month of the application deadline.

 Applications to EWCO for Woodland creation will not undergo a panel review.

 Give consent if you appoint an agent

-If you decide to appoint an agent to apply for funding on your behalf you must complete an Agent Authority form to give your consent.
+If you decide to appoint an agent to apply for funding on your behalf you must complete a Forestry Commission agent authority form to give your consent.